VictorSuciu/Graphing-Calculator/README.md

 # Graphing-Calculator
-This is a graphing calculator application I made as a project in grade 12.
+This is a graphing calculator application I made as a project in January - March 2018 (Grade 12).
 It can be used to visualize functions of many different types and complexities.

 </br>